coveo/source.coveo.com/_posts/2023-04-28-error-handling-tradeoffs-and-crashing-in-production.md

 From C to Rust, the facilities that we can use to handle errors have evolved quite a bit.
 What used to look like mutual exclusive tradeoffs are now available to us at the same time, making it easier to design programs that are as reliable as exciting!

-_Thanks to (TODO) YOU who were kind enough to review this blog post._
+_Thanks to Andy Emond, Jacques-Étienne Beaudet, and William Dussault who were kind enough to review this blog post._

 If you love evaluating the implication of tradeoffs in different contexts in order to make the right choice and produce efficient software, make sure to check out our [careers](https://www.coveo.com/en/company/careers/open-positions?utm_source=tech-blog&utm_medium=blog-post&utm_campaign=organic#t=career-search&numberOfResults=9) page and apply to join the team!